Who has a perfectly organized home?

-We all need a little help with organizing right?
-Nobody likes to look at stacks of paper or scribbled notes thrown haphazardly on the counter.
-At some point along the way, school papers get tangled with mail ads and magazines merge with bills.
-That is unless you have a secret (or not so secret) weapon to organize all of that- the family command center.
+That’s when the family command center saves the day.
 This amazing super tool has the power to organize everything you need and can be customized for your environment.
 It has helped me out in many ways and can work for your family too!

 How to create a family command center

-- Determine the main categories for the space– Once your main goals are established, then you can figure out what categories your family needs.
-For example, my family command center wall has a space for pens/pencils, our family mission statement, a weekly inspirational quote, dry erase board, school papers, magazines, papers to file and clipboards for my girls’ important papers.
+For example, my family command center wall has a space for pens/pencils, our family mission statement, an inspirational quote, dry erase board, papers/magazines and clipboards for my girls’ important papers.
 Obviously, you will have your own categories that work for your family.

-- Each child should have their own organizer– This can be a drawer, box, clipboard, etc. They just need some place to park their things that don’t have a home, like this family.
+5) Each child should have their own organizer– This can be a drawer, box, clipboard, etc. They just need some place to park their things that don’t have a home.

-- Appearance counts– Yes, in this case, it’s all about the looks.
-You want to be inspired to keep things neat and tidy.
-Especially when the family command center is visible for everyone to see.
-You want a calm, appealing space that fits your décor.
 Luckily there are many adorable organizers out there to choose from.
-Or you can create or repurpose your own if your crafty.
+Or you can create or repurpose your own if you’re crafty.
 Also, you can add a quote, photos or artwork to help the area mesh with the rest of the house.
 We developed a family mission statement, so I added that to the display.

-- Learn from others– I scoured the internet to find ideas for my command center wall, as I had no idea where to start.
+7) Learn from others– I scoured the internet to find ideas for my command center wall, as I had no idea where to start.
 Don’t be afraid to take someone else’s idea and make it fit your own style!
 That’s why people post their ideas.
-Here are some ideas to get you started: corner nook, vertical wall, horizontal wall, minimal command center.

-- Your family command center will morph with time– And that’s okay.
+8) Your family command center will morph with time– And that’s okay.
 It doesn’t have to be a static thing that never changes.
-It can change with your family’s changing needs, especially as your children get older.
+It can transform with your family’s changing needs, especially as your children get older.

 A selection of organizers that can help you along the way: